UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 UAB Stats and Trends

-- UAB has four wins against the spread in seven games this season.
+- UAB has four wins against the spread in seven games this year.

-- UAB's games this year have hit the over one time in six opportunities (16.7%).
+- UAB's games this year have hit the over on one of six set point totals (16.7%).

-- This year, the Blazers have turned the ball over 10 times, three more than the Owls' takeaways (7).
+- The Blazers have turned the ball over three more times (10 total) than the Owls have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.